Ladder Inspection Toolbox Talk

 When someone is up on a ladder working, there should be someone below or signs noting that people should stay clear.
 Having moving people or animals below can result in someone getting hurt or accidentally moving the ladder.
 Moving cars and heavy equipment should not be near an area that someone is climbing and working on a ladder either.

-It may seem very easy and basic, but one wrong move can result in injuries.
-You should always make sure you are educated in the correct usage before using them.
-Some of the safe ladder use advice that you can find are:
+It may seem very easy and basic, but one wrong move on a ladder can result in injuries.
+You should always make sure you are educated in the correct usage before using a ladder.
+Some of the ladder safety best practices are:

 - 1. Always follow the manufacturer instructions that are provided to you with the ladder and read the labels.